Ever evolving, Barefoot Caravan is a very inclusive and collaborative project.

 (Stand-Up) Steve Gosselin, Stand-Up Bass

 Steve began his musical journey at the young age of 12, when his father enrolled him into guitar lessons.
-After a year and a half or so, he became fed up with the instrument as he had too much pressure to practice; he wanted to be a kid and play for fun rather then by force and therefore gave up music for a few years.
-In his first year of college he decided to pick it up again, join his first band Smiling Politely and subsequently give up on schooling.
+After a year and a half or so, he put his musical aspirations aside to enjoy other facets of teenage life.
+In his first year of college he decided to pick it up again and join his first band Smiling Politely.
 He played guitar for several years with various bands, some of which he led, before moving to Kelowna where he co-created the band Jury, which is where he made the change from guitar to bass.
 A few bands and a few years later he met Angela and joined Barefoot Caravan, known at the time as Expression World Music Collective.
 This is where he decided to dig into the roots of music and transitioned to Stand-Up Bass which gave birth to his alias Stand-Up Steve.

 Tanya Lipsomb, Vocals/Guitar

 Award-winning singer/song writer, multi-instrumentalist, 3 octave vocalist, Tanya Lipscomb is THRILLED to be a part of Barefoot Caravan.
 From the BC interior, Lipscomb has independently released 13 albums, toured Canada coast to coast, performed hundreds of live shows and toured relentlessly.
 Bordering on insanity and genius, she is a genre jumping, thought-provoking, label crushing, inspirational songstress.